 Just about every child knows the chant, "Find a penny, pick it up, and all that day, you'll have good luck."
 But why a penny?
 Wouldn't a $20 bill be even luckier?

 Not necessarily.
-According to Wisegeek, the luck of a penny brings doesn't come from its value, but because of its shiny metal.
+According to Wisegeek, the luck a penny brings doesn't come from its value, but because of its shiny metal.

-Long ago, when metal was much more scarce than it is today, people believed that finding it was a gift from the gods, and that gift would protect the finder against bad luck.
+Long ago, when metal was scarcer than it is today, people believed that finding it was a gift from the gods, and that gift would protect the finder against bad luck.

 By the way, the belief that metal could bring good luck might be part of the reason why horseshoes are also considered lucky, as mentioned above.

 Some people say that finding a penny with the tail-side up is actually bad luck.
-Others say that the luck only comes to you if you give the penny to someone else.
+Others say that luck only comes to you if you give the penny to someone else.

 In Ireland, some people say that if you spit on a penny and throw it into the bushes, fairies or leprechauns will take it as payment for good luck.